On the effect of the degeneracy between w_0 and w_a: Abstract

 \section{Abstract}

-We analytically derived two models which reduce to the familiar Chevallier-Polarski-Linder parametrization with $w_a$ proportional to $1+w_0$.
-The two models have only one free parameter $w_0$, which helps us eliminate the degeneracy among $w_a$, $w_0$ and $\Omega_{m0}$, and makes the models automatically consistent with the $\Lambda$CDM model.
-With these degeneracy relations, we test their effects on the constraints of cosmological parameters.
-We find that: (1) The degeneracy between $w_0$ and $w_a$ for the two models is consistent with that found for the original Chevallier-Polarski-Linder model; (2) The degeneracies have little effect on $\Omega_{m0}$; (3) The $1\sigma$ error of $\Omega_{k0}$ was reduced about 25\% with the degeneracy relations; (4) The $1\sigma$ error of $w_0$ was reduced about one half with the degeneracy relations.
+The dynamics of scalar fields as dark energy is well approximated by some general relations between the equation of state parameter $w(z)$ and the fraction energy density $\Omega_\phi$.
+Based on the approximation, for slowly-rolling scalar fields, we derived the analytical expressions of $w(z)$ which reduce to the popular Chevallier-Polarski-Linder parametrization with explicit degeneracy relation between $w_0$ and $w_a$.
+The models approximate the dynamics of scalar fields well and help eliminate the degeneracies among $w_a$, $w_0$ and $\Omega_{m0}$.
+With the explicit degeneracy relations, we test their effects on the constraints of cosmological parameters.
+We find that: (1) The analytical relations between $w_0$ and $w_a$ for the two models are consistent with observational data; (2) The degeneracies have little effect on $\Omega_{m0}$; (3) The $1\sigma$ error of $w_0$ was reduced about 30\% with the degeneracy relations.